Use multiple HDInsight clusters with an Azure Data Lake Storage account

 The example above recommends setting the owning group of /clusters/finance as FINGRP and permitting r-x access to FINGRP to the entire folder hierarchy starting from the root.
 This ensures that the members of FINGRP can navigate the folder structure starting from root.

-In the case when different AAD Service Principals can create clusters under /clusters/finance, the sticky-bit (when set on the finance folder) ensures that folders created by one Service Principal cannot be deleted by the other.
+In the case when different Microsoft Entra service principals can create clusters under /clusters/finance, the sticky-bit (when set on the finance folder) ensures that folders created by one Service Principal cannot be deleted by the other.

 Once the folder structure and permissions are in place, HDInsight cluster creation process creates a cluster-specific storage location under /clusters/finance/.
 For example, the storage for a cluster with the name fincluster01 could be /clusters/finance/fincluster01.
 The ownership and permissions for the folders created by HDInsight cluster is shown in the table here.